Carson2001/portfolio/README.md

 # _Computer Science Student_

 #### _Objective_
-To obtain a computer/tech-related internship to imporve my hands-on skills with copmuter hardware, as well as my knowledge of computer software.
+To obtain a computer/tech-related internship to imporve my hands-on skills with copmputer hardware, as well as my knowledge of computer software.

 #### _Education_
 Currently enrolled as a spohmore at Pitt Community College aiming to transfer to East Carolina University by Fall of 2024 to pursue a Bacehlor's of Science in Computer Science.